 Life Coaching Services

 These are just a few examples of the types of situations where life coaching might be a good alternative to in-person counseling.
-Of course, the choice is yours.
 You can still have face-to-face contact with a counselor if you prefer.
-Life Coaching services are offered as an alternative to the in-person assessment and brief counseling services that are currently offered.
+Life Coaching services are offered as an alternative to the in-person assessment and brief counseling services that are available through the EAP.

 - Get approval from your supervisor for time away from work.